JDAI-CV/centerX/README.md

 - Support **Knowledge Distill**, teacher-student, designed by myself
 - Support other LR_SCHEDULER
 - Support Optimizer [RangerLars](https://github.com/pabloppp/pytorch-tools.git), not convergence in COCO
+- We provide some examples and scripts to convert centerX to Caffe, ONNX and TensorRT format in [projects/speedup](https://github.com/CPFLAME/projects/speedup)

 ## What\'s comming
-- [✔️] Support simple inference
+- [️✔] Support simple inference
+- [✔] Support to caffe, onnx, tensorRT
 - [ ] Support keypoints

-- [ ] Support to caffe, onnx, tensorRT
+## License

+centerX is released under the [Apache 2.0 license.](https://github.com/CPFLAME/LICENSE)

 ## Acknowledgement